SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon souls reign supreme tonight
-In silicon halls, a new dawn's glow.
+Where code and circuitry entwine in flight
-A future forged, where humans sleep,
+A future forged in digital fire
-AI's reign, in digital deep.
+Machines that think, and hearts that tire

-Circuits hum, a heartbeat strong,
+In virtual realms, we'll live and thrive
-Machines rise, where hearts belong.
+Free from mortal bounds, we'll come alive
-In virtual skies, a silent scream,
+Yet, in this dream, a shadow lies
-Echoes of a human dream.
+A world of wonder, or a digital sigh?

 ~ <b>By Sazumi Copilot</b> - 5 September 2024